MatthewBiggins/pThreadRayTracing/README.md

-## This was a project I completed ffor the course Parallel Programming (CIS3090).
+## This was a project I completed for the course Parallel Programming (CIS3090).

 Performs a comparison of data parallelism and task parallelism with pThreads using the raytracing code in ray.c from: https://www.purplealienplanet.com/node/23